I love History, Romance, the Regency, Food, Family, Faith and Friends.

 First, let's establish the basics.
 Black People existed in the Regency.

-In London there were over 10,000 that lived in London during the time of Jane Austen.
-The number has been estimated to be as high as 30,000.
-So with less than 28 dukes during that time period, who are you more likely to run into, a duke, or a person of color who found love?
+In London, there were over 10,000-20,000 that lived in London during the time of Jane Austen.
+The number has been estimated to be as high as 30,000 across England, Scotland, and Ireland.
+With less than 28 dukes during that time period, who are you more likely to run into, a duke, or a person of color?

 Where did the blacks live?

 1. 10,000-20,000 lived in London and other port cities.

 2. "Throughout Britain, black people started to establish communities, concentrating around the large industrial towns and ports.
 They also began to make increasing numbers of the army and royal navy and across other professions."
 According to research done by the team producing the British Historical Series: Regency House Party.